Some harmonic functions for killed Markov branching processes with immigration and culling: Preliminaries

 A couple of the particulars agreed on thus far, that are not entirely innocuous, are a little hidden from sight; let us stress them for the reader's benefit once more.
 To wit: $0$ is an absorbing state, even though under immigration without culling it might not have been rendered as such; $\lambda p_0>0,$ even though also the case $p_0=0$ is of interest when $r_{-1}>0$ (while we have already commented on what happens for $\lambda=0$); we preclude a.s. nonincreasing paths, i.e. we assume that

 \begin{remark} In the spirit of \cite{caballero2013} we may note as follows.
-Let us take the following independent random elements: two independent downwards skip-free random walks on $\mathbb{Z}$, $W^1$ and $W^2$, with jump probabilities $(p_{k+1})_{k\in \{-1\}\cup \mathbb{N}}$ and $r$, respectively; two independent homogeneous Poisson processes, $N^1$ and $N^2$, of intensities $\lambda$ and $\mu$, respectively.
-Let $(\QQ_x)_{x\in \mathbb{N}_0}$ be the probabilities for $W^1$ (only nonnegative starting values of $W^1$ are of interest); $W^2_0=N^1_0=N^2_0=0$ a.s.-$\QQ_x$ for all $x\in \mathbb{N}_0$.
+Under the probabilities $(\QQ_x)_{x\in \mathbb{N}_0}$ take independent random elements: two independent downwards skip-free random walks on $\mathbb{Z}$, $W^1$ and $W^2$, with jump probabilities $(p_{k+1})_{k\in \{-1\}\cup \mathbb{N}}$ and $r$, respectively; two independent homogeneous Poisson processes, $N^1$ and $N^2$, of intensities $\lambda$ and $\mu$, respectively.
+We insist that $W^1_0=x$ and $W^2_0=N^1_0=N^2_0=0$ a.s.-$\QQ_x$ for all $x\in \mathbb{N}_0$ (only nonnegative starting values of $W^1$ are of interest).
 Set $Y^i:=W_{N^i}^i$ for $i\in \{1,2\}$.
-Then a.s. there is a unique $\mathbb{N}_0$-valued c\`adl\`ag path $Z=(Z_t)_{t\in [0,\infty)}$ with lifetime $\xi$, cemetery $\infty$, $0$ as an absorbing state, such that, with $\tau_0$ the hitting time of $0$ by $Z$, The process $Z$ with lifetime $\xi$ under the probabilities $(\QQ_x)_{x\in \mathbb{N}_0}$ is seen to be a realization of $(X,\PP)$ as described above.
+Then a.s. there is a unique $\mathbb{N}_0$-valued c\`adl\`ag path $Z=(Z_t)_{t\in [0,\xi)}$ with lifetime $\xi$, $0$ as an absorbing state, such that, with $\tau_0$ the hitting time of $0$ by $Z$, The process $Z$ under the probabilities $(\QQ_x)_{x\in \mathbb{N}_0}$ is seen to be a realization of $(X,\PP)$ as described above.
 Thus a ctBGWp with immigration and culling comes from a path transformation of two downwards skip-free random walks.
 Replacing $Y^1$ and $Y^2$ with independent spectrally positive L\'evy processes is then likely to represent one possible avenue into defining a csbp with immigration and culling, but we will not pursue this here. \end{remark} We set next, for $z\in (0,1]$,

 the p.g.f. of $p$ and $r$, respectively.
 Then $\varphi$ will denote the smallest root of $\pp(z)=z$ in $z\in (0,1]$, there being at most one more in addition to $1$.
 The case $\pp'(\varphi-)=1$ occurs iff $\pp'(1-)=1$, in which case also $\varphi=1$, and this corresponds to the critical branching mechanism.
-On the other hand, when $\pp'(1-)$ is $<1$, and so $\varphi=1$ (resp. is $>1$, and so $\varphi<1$) the branching mechanism is called subcritical (resp. supercritcial).
-We recall further that the condition (which can only obtain when $\varphi=1$)
+On the other hand, when $\pp'(1-)$ is $<1$, and so $\varphi=1$ (resp. is $>1$, and so $\varphi<1$) the branching mechanism is called subcritical (resp. supercritical).
+We recall further that the condition (which can only obtain when $\varphi<1$)

 is equivalent to (recall $\zeta$ is the explosion time)